Enrollment and Registration

 Activation of registration does not take place if there are “holds” placed on a student’s records because of failures to meet outstanding obligations of financial, academic, or administrative action.

-The university reserves the right to “hold” transcripts and diplomas as a result of nonpayment of obligations, to forward delinquent accounts to collection agencies, and to levy a collection fee.
+The university reserves the right to “hold” registration and diplomas as a result of nonpayment of obligations, to forward delinquent accounts to collection agencies, and to levy a collection fee.
 “Holds” will be removed upon satisfaction of the outstanding obligation.

 - Registration – All financial holds must be cleared by the start of each term’s preregistration period.

 - Diplomas – Diplomas will also be withheld from students who are under any financial obligation to the University.

 To cancel registration during the fall and spring terms, and obtain a full refund of tuition and fees, a student must submit an online withdrawal form within the first two weeks of the academic term.
 A student whose registration is canceled by the registrar receives a full refund of tuition and fees, and prorated charges for room and board, if applicable.
 A withdrawal form received on or after the end of the second week of the term is treated, for billing purposes, as a withdrawal and a refund is made based on the general refund policy.

 General Refund Policy – TUITION REFUND DATES

 You may use Webreg to drop courses or cancel your schedule prior to the beginning of a semester and receive 100% refund.
 You cannot use Webreg to withdraw completely from school.
 You must follow the University Withdrawal Process to submit an official online withdrawal form to cancel your registration.
 Please visit the student accounting website for more information regarding the refund policy

 You cannot drop your last class via Webreg.